mantram10/DSCPP-III-T256-SMART_CARE_PROJECT/README.md

 SmartCare is a healthcare management system developed as a

 Phase-I PBL prototype using C++ Object-Oriented Programming

 and Data Structures.

-The system provides basic functionality for managing patients,
+SmartCare provides functionality for managing patients,

-doctors, appointments, and emergency cases.
+doctors, appointments and emergency cases.